sean-meade/rise-and-reflect/README.md

 #### Footer

-- The footer contains the text "Made By Lauren Pechey" and links to my relevant social media sites so that it can be used as a portfolio project.
+- The footer contains links to relevant social media sites.
 - The footer social icons have aria labels to improve accessibility.
 - The footer social icons have a hover effect with a smooth colour transition.
 - The footer is responsive on all screen sizes.